 10. Baste and Sew…

 Baste the seam together, ensuring that you stitch directly on that pressed seam allowance line.
-Hand crank over those pins then remove them (by raising the foot with the needle in the down position) immediately after you’ve sewn over them (if you leave the pins to pass completely under your walking foot, you run the risk of causing distortion or pulling).
+Baste by hand or hand crank over those pins with your machine, removing the pins (by raising the foot with the needle in the down position) immediately after you’ve sewn over them (if you leave the pins to pass completely under your walking foot, you run the risk of causing distortion or pulling).

 Open it up and check.
 Are you happy?
 Really, at this point hopefully everything should have come together nicely.
 (In the unlikely event it hasn’t, just unpick the areas where they’re slightly ‘off’, re-pin and re-baste).